 If writing your own limericks or haikus are more your style, purchase these handmade cards from CraftBoat in India or Umoja Group in Malawi.
 CraftBoat cards are beautifully crafted from cotton scraps recycled from the fashion industry.
 Umoja Group uses recycled paper and textiles for their cards.

 Flowers are wasteful, chocolate and eating out can wreck your diet, and holiday cards are made of trees.
-Or, maybe this is the fourth or fifth holiday you’re celebrating together and you have run out of ideas for what to get your sweetheart.
-If you want to change it up, read on.
+Or, maybe you’ve celebrated many holidays together and you have run out of ideas for what to get your sweetheart.